-I’ll never forget the first time I watched my father and grandfather prepare a home-cured prosciutto.
+I’ll never forget the first time I watched my father and grandfather prepare prosciutto at home.
 I must have been only six or seven years old at the time, but the sight of them hoisting it up and hanging it from the garage ceiling is a vivid memory, probably because it’s not something you see every day, especially in a small Ohio suburb.

 Curing meat at home is a science and takes lots of time and patience, but the finished product is totally worth the effort.
 Why wouldn’t you want to serve a charcuterie board that features your own house-cured prosciutto?
 Throw in some wild goose pastrami and you’ll be the envy of all of your friends and neighbors.
 We’ve put together a great recipe and guide for curing and drying your own prosciutto at home:

 - 10-12 lb leg of pork (this should be from a very fresh ham that’s just been butchered; ask your butcher to drain the central vein and remove the ball joint, leaving the rest of the leg bone intact)

 - 5-10 lb of salt